Christy O'Sullivan

 The strategy partly worked.
 Fianna Fáil increased its share of the vote, with O'Sullivan topping the poll, and he was the first candidate to win a seat.
 However, his colleague Denis O'Donovan, who had won a seat from Fine Gael in 2002, was defeated after just one term in the Dáil.

 Under the Local Government Act 2001, O'Sullivan vacated his council seat when elected to the Dáil.
 His son Christopher was then co-opted to the County Council in his place.
+His son then spent half of 2008 travelling the world as a tourist whilst claiming a total of €30,000 in expenses as a councillor.

 He was arrested on suspicion of drink driving on 2 June 2008, he has apologised after failing a breath test near Clonakilty.
 On 4 November 2008, he was banned for driving for 1 year and fined €300 after pleading guilty to a charge of drink driving.

 He lost his seat at the 2011 general election.
-His son Christopher O'Sullivan was elected as a TD for Cork South-West in at the 2020 general election.
+His son Christopher O'Sullivan was elected as a TD for Cork South-West at the 2020 general election.